Canadian Bet Explained

 Canadian Bet (Super Yankee) vs. Yankee Bet

-The major difference between these two betting options is the number of selections each requires.
-While the Super Yankee system covers five selections, the Yankee bet only consists of four.
-It creates 11 parlay bets, including 6 doubles, 4 trebles, and 1 four-fold accumulator.
+Another popular combination similar to the Canadian bet is the Yankee bet.
+The major difference between these two options is the number of selections each requires.
+While the Super Yankee system features five selections, the Yankee only consists of four.
+It creates 11 separate wagers, including 6 doubles, 4 trebles, and 1 four-fold accumulator.

 Parameter Canadian (Super Yankee Bet) Yankee Bet